 Underhill Historical Society – Tuesday, November 14th at 6:30 – Jerry Fox will present a talk on the Burlington and Lamoille railroad.
 Jerry is a historical researcher and an officer of the Central Vermont Railroad Society.
 The Burlington and Lamoille Railroad was organized in 1877 and ran until 1938, yet another victim of the Great Depression.
 The line ran from Burlington to Cambridge Junction where it connected with other railroads of the Central Vermont Railway.
 This event is hosted by the Underhill Historical Society.
 All are welcome, and light refreshments will be served.

-Deborah Rawson Book Lovers (DRBL) – Tuesday, July 11th, 7:00 p.m. – DRBL is an adult book discussion group that meets monthly at the library.
-This month’s selection is “The Curiosity” by Stephen P. Kiernan.
+Deborah Rawson Book Lovers (DRBL) – Tuesday, November 14th at 7:00 p.m. – DRBL is an adult book discussion group that meets monthly at the library.
+This month’s selection is A Room with a View, by E. M. Forster.
 New members are always welcome to drop in on any meeting, which is always the second Tuesday of the month at 7:00 p.m.
 For more information, contact [email protected]

-Mystery Book Group – The mystery book group is meeting on Tuesday, July 25th at 7:00 to discuss “Summer’s Lease” by John Mortimer.
+The mystery book group is meeting on Tuesday, November 28th at 7:00 to discuss Murder at the Watergate by Margaret Truman.
 Please join us!